What are your application deadlines?

 What graduate programs do you offer?

 We offer an MS and a PhD program.
-The MS is designed as a two-year program, which results in a final thesis or pre-publication article.
+The MS is designed as a two-year program, which results in a final thesis.
 The PhD is a four-year program, resulting in a dissertation.
 Applicants to both of these programs are considered for departmental funding.

 In addition to these degrees, we also have an Economic Geology Professional Science Masters (PSM).
 This is a one-year degree designed to provide geologists with the technical and leadership skills required by mineral industries around the globe.
 Candidates are usually young professionals who have a Bachelor's degree in Geosciences and a job in the minerals industry.
 This is an unfunded degree program, and successful applicants are expected to have outside sources of support.